 The British Jewish liberal philosopher used to say, in jest, that every nation is unique, but the Jews are uniquer.
 Is Israel really a unique case among nation states?
 Does its constitutional structure blend state and religion in a way that other democracies don’t?
 Does the fact that it has a non-Jewish minority constitute a violation of democratic principles?
 The surprising answer is that Israel is far less unique than we usually assume

-Lectures In The Following Topics: Economics, Business & Leadership, News & Media
+Lectures In The Following Topics: Economics, Business & Leadership, Inspirational Lectures, Motivation & Empowerment

-Lectures In The Following Topics: Hosting, Humor & Entertainment Lectures, Inspirational Lectures
+Lectures In The Following Topics: Culinary, Humor & Entertainment Lectures, Inspirational Lectures

-Lectures In The Following Topics: Health, Sport & Nutrition, Inspirational Lectures, Memorial Day
+Lectures In The Following Topics: Economics, Business & Leadership, Inspirational Lectures, Photography

-Lectures In The Following Topics: Culinary, Economics, Business & Leadership, Health, Sport & Nutrition
+Lectures In The Following Topics: Memorial Day, News & Media

-Lectures In The Following Topics: Economics, Business & Leadership, News & Media
+Lectures In The Following Topics: Economics, Business & Leadership, Inspirational Lectures, Motivation & Empowerment

-Lectures In The Following Topics: Health, Sport & Nutrition, Independence Day, Inspirational Lectures
+Lectures In The Following Topics: Economics, Business & Leadership, Hosting, Inspirational Lectures

-Lectures In The Following Topics: Economics, Business & Leadership, Inspirational Lectures, Literature
+Lectures In The Following Topics: Economics, Business & Leadership, Inspirational Lectures, Motivation & Empowerment

 Lectures In The Following Topics: News & Media, Other Languages

-Lectures In The Following Topics: News & Media
+Lectures In The Following Topics: Humor & Entertainment Lectures, Literature, Motivation & Empowerment

-Lectures In The Following Topics: Economics, Business & Leadership, Innovation & Future Studies, News & Media
+Lectures In The Following Topics: Economics, Business & Leadership, Health, Sport & Nutrition, Innovation & Future Studies